- Written by Dr.Mehmet Demircioglu

 Yes.
 Minoxidil can cause shedding in some patients when starting, stopping, or changing the routine.
 If this overlaps with the transplant growth cycle, it can create anxiety.
 The patient may not know whether the shedding is from surgery, medication, native hair loss, or all of them together.

 Timing matters here.
-I prefer to know exactly what the patient is using before surgery.
-If medication changes are needed, they needs review rather than improvised.
-My article about hair transplant during a minoxidil shed explains why the situation should be assessed carefully.
+I need to know exactly what the patient is using before surgery.
+If medication changes are needed, they need review rather than improvisation.
+A hair transplant during a minoxidil shed should be assessed carefully.

 Lighting can change how a hair transplant looks.
 Harsh overhead light, wet hair, short hair, strong scalp contrast, and camera flash can make even a good result look thinner.
 Soft natural light and longer hair can make the same result look fuller.
 I do not evaluate a transplant from one dramatic photo for that reason.